buhrmi/keoscout/README.md

 # Keo

-Keo is an open source platform where users can showcase their talent, sell content, and accept bookings.
+Keo is an open-source live streaming platform with built-in revenue sharing.

 © Keo Platforms LLC